kentaasvang/kentaasvang.Blog/README.md

 # miniblog

-A simple markdown blog written with flask
+A simple blog written in flask

-## TODO's
+## Agenda

-- [ ] add mypy for type-checking
+To learn stuff and have fun